The Bankrate promise

 - Resources for students: LendKey goes beyond offering student loans.
 Its website also includes a scholarship search tool, a downloadable guide to paying for college and a hub with useful student loan-related articles.

-- Limited repayment terms: LendKey’s loans all come with a 10-year repayment term, which is extremely limiting when compared to other student loan companies.
+- Refinancing limitations: LendKey’s loans all come with a 10-year repayment term, which is extremely limiting when compared to other student loan companies.